• MyVWCC

 Professional Readiness

-Definition: Professional readiness is the ability to work well with others and display situationally and culturally appropriate demeanor and behavior.
+Definition: Professional readiness is the ability to display the crucial skills of situational and culturally appropriate communication, demeanor, and behavior in the classroom or workplace.

 Direct Assessment